vegetableman/blog/content/about/index.md

 Since the front-end largely dictates the user experience of a product, I love driving it forward, keeping it performant and compliant.
 However, I am a full-stack developer with an eye for design and a generalist who loves engaging in all aspects related to systems, marketing and analytics.

-### Other Interests:
+#### Other Interests:

-I enjoy riding motorbikes — it's solitude in spectacular motion and working out.
-Between podcasts and blogs, I have finally managed to snuck in some books — currently reading "Fear and loathing at Rolling stone" by Hunter Thompson.
+<p class="margin-sm">I enjoy riding motorbikes — it's solitude in spectacular motion and working out.
+Between podcasts and blogs, I have finally managed to snuck in some books — currently reading "Fear and loathing at Rolling stone" by Hunter Thompson.</p>

-### This blog:
+#### This blog:

-This blog will be mostly about products, user interfaces, javascript and the themes surrounding it.
+<p class="margin-sm">This blog will be mostly about products, user interfaces, javascript and the themes surrounding it.
 I am also looking forward to experimenting with computer graphics, LLM's and computer vision, I will be documenting my results here as well as on X. You could follow me on X: <a href=" https://X.com/vghanand" target="_blank">@vghanand</a>.
-(I will get more active on it, I promise!)
+(I will get more active on it, I promise!)</p>

-## Hire me
+#### Work with me:
-<span id="hiring" x-init="if(location.hash === '#hiring/') $el.scrollIntoView()">I am available for hire</span>.
-Please drop me an email at vigneshanand17@gmail.com or DM me on twitter/X.
+<p  class="margin-sm">Please drop me an email at vigneshanand17@gmail.com or DM me on twitter/X.</p>